Pexilo/Whos-That/README.md

 1. Create an [account](https://account.mongodb.com/account/login)
 2. Create a cluster
-3. Connect it with *"connect your application"*
+3. Connect it with _"connect your application"_
 4. Copy your connection string
 5. Replace `<password>` with your database access user password
 6. Keep it for later use

 #### Your bot:

 1. Log in to your Discord account on the [Discord Developer Portal](https://discord.com/developers/applications) website ([Discord Developer Portal](https://discord.com/developers/applications)).
 2. Click the "New Application" button to create a new application.
-3. Give your application a name and click *"Create."*
+3. Give your application a name and click _"Create."_
-4. In the left panel, click on *"Bot"* in the menu.
+4. In the left panel, click on _"Bot"_ in the menu.
-5. Click the *"Add Bot"* button.
+5. Click the _"Add Bot"_ button.
-6. Under the *"Token"* section, click *"Copy"* to copy the bot's token.
-Use *"Reset"* if you can't copy it right away.
+6. Under the _"Token"_ section, click _"Copy"_ to copy the bot's token.
+Use _"Reset"_ if you can't copy it right away.
 7. Keep your **token** and **client ID** for later use
-8. Under the "Privileged Gateway Intents" section, enable *"Servers Members"* & *"Message Content"* intents.
+8. Under the "Privileged Gateway Intents" section, enable _"Servers Members"_ & _"Message Content"_ intents.

-### Start the bot
+### 💫 Quick start

 - Clone the repo